Exploring Cardiff with Doctor Who

 Feast like a Timelord

 Whatever your pick for your Timelord-feast it is sure to satisfy the appetite.
-Afterwards, head back to our Park Inn by Radisson Cardiff North Hotel which makes a great base for a cosmic weekend break.
+Afterwards, head back to our Park Inn by Radisson Cardiff City Centre which makes a great base for a cosmic weekend break.